rafaelromao/keyboards/docs/romak.md

 ## Romak

-Romak is a new keyboard layout, inspired by [Colemak](https://colemak.org) and [BEAKL](https://ieants.cc/beakl), improved to remove load from pinkies and for typing in Portuguese and English, using a one-shot layer to extend the base layer with accented and less frequent keys.
+Romak is a new keyboard layout, inspired by [Colemak](https://colemak.org) and [BEAKL](https://ieants.cc/beakl) and [Engram](https://engram.dev), improved to remove load from pinkies and indexes, for typing in Portuguese and English, using a one-shot layer to extend the base layer with accented and less frequent keys.

+- Romak is designed for boards with only 30 keys, in the format 23332+2, with the alphas distributed only in the main 24 keys, avoiding lateral movement.

 ![img](../img/romak.png)

 - The name Romak is a combination of my last name, **Rom**ão, and Dvor**ak**'s name.
 - Romak assumes the right hand as dominant and puts all vowels plus R, L, H, J and V on that side.

-- Romak is designed for boards with only 30 keys, in the format 23332+2, but there is also a 3x5+2 version, which can be seen below, along with the numbers and symbols:
+- There is also a 3x5+2 version, which can be seen below, along with the numbers and symbols:

 ![img](../img/romak-full.png)

 - The performance of both versions is quite similar.

 ## KLA Next